adblvo/gcd-project/CodeBook.md

 timeBodyGyroscopeJerkMagnitudeStd

 ### Frequency Domain
 These are time domain signals with an Fast Fourier Transform (FFT) taken.
+Some signals have an additional frequency component used on their mean measurement.

 frequencyBodyAccelerationMeanX
 frequencyBodyAccelerationMeanY